spapas/spapas.github.io/content/react-redux-tutorial.rst

     }
   }

-The usual use case for redux-thunk is for asynchronous calls, for example let's say that we wanted to retrieve data through ajax.
+Let's say that we wanted to implement an asynchronous, ajax call.
 If we don't want to use redux thunk, then we need to create a normal function that gets dispatch as an argument, something like this: